ralphwetzel/node-red-context-monitor/README.md

 ### Monitoring Objects stored in Context
 You may of course define a setup that monitors objects stored in context.

-If you create a reference to this object (stored in context) and write to its properties, this node issues its messages accordingly
+If you create a reference to this object (stored in context) and write to its properties, this node issues its messages accordingly.

 > Disclaimer: Monitoring changes to elements of an `Array` currently is not supported.